engineyard/ey-docs/pages/instance-limits.md

-#Instances limits for your account
+#Instance limits for your account

 By default, your Engine Yard account is allocated 20 instances.